The adoption process

 We also encourage you to attend one of our adoption information events with other prospective adopters where you can find out more and hear from an adopter about their experiences.
 You can attend these meetings at any stage in the process.

-The Government has designed this two-stage process to ensure that those who enter Stage 2 are likely to be approved as adopters for the kinds of children requiring families.
+The Government has designed this two-stage process to ensure that those who enter Stage 2 are in a position to move forward with their application and are likely to be approved as adopters for the kinds of children requiring families.

 Becoming a family

-Before children join their new family, there is time for the parent/s and children to get to know each other.
-There is also a period after the child comes to live with you when Coram and the local authority will visit you and support everyone until the time feels right to apply to court for an adoption order which legally completes the adoption process.
+Before children join their new family, there is time for the parent/s and children to get to know each other through a programme of visits.
+There is also a period of living together during which we will continue to visit and support you until the time feels right to apply to the court for an Adoption Order.

-Coram also runs an acclaimed Concurrent Planning service, which is another way of providing care and stability for babies.
-The process for Concurrent Planning is different from adoption.
-In it, Coram places babies, referred by local authorities, with foster carers who have already been approved as adopters.
+Coram also runs an acclaimed early permanence service, which is another way of providing care and stability for babies.
+This process is different from adoption.
+Coram places babies, referred by local authorities, with foster carers who have already been approved as adopters.
 Then if the courts decide the baby cannot live with the birth family the foster carers can go on to adopt the baby.
 We only do this with babies where there is a probability that they will need adoption, but it is the courts that make that final decision and there are occasions when the baby is returned to the birth family so we will help prepare you for that outcome.
-If you are interested in finding out more about how you could become a Concurrent carer, then please see our Concurrent Planning information.